-Beginning January 2019 (January/February issue), up to 3 published pages of supplementary materials/appendices allowed for no additional cost.
+Up to 3 published pages of supplementary materials/appendices allowed at no additional cost.
 Typically, 2 double-spaced typewritten pages and/or supplementary tables or figures equaling 2 pages is equivalent to 1 page in the journal of supplementary materials/appendices.
 Consequently, 6 pages of double-space supplementary materials/appendices (includes tables and figures submitted as supplementary materials) is allowed.
 Because an increasing number of authors have requested to include additional supplementary material/appendices beyond the number of pages allotted in these guidelines, we will now institute an additional fee to cover the costs of editing and typesetting tables, figures and supplementary material/appendices that exceed the journal guidelines.
 To peruse fees, click here.

 All submitted supplementary materials will be converted to “published papers.”